 Managing troop funds is one of the most important troop management tasks.
 Keep these helpful tips in mind when working with troop finances:

-Please be aware of these important troop finance policies.
+Please be aware of these important troop finance policies:

-So long as a troop has an open bank account, troops must report annually to Girl Scouts of Southeastern Michigan on the funds included within.
+As long as a troop has an open bank account, troops must report annually to Girl Scouts of Southeastern Michigan on the funds included within.
 If a troop is inactive for a year and no deposits or withdrawals occur, troop leadership is still responsible for demonstrating that the funds within the bank account were unused.

 Here are some tips for troop bank account record-keeping: